 While at University Johan spent his spare time organising events for a committee led volunteer group, and brings five years of event management experience to the NRCF team.

-Why I joined: I grew up here in the Shire and have been fortunate enough to be able to return and work for my family’s business.
+Why I joined: I grew up in the Byron Shire and have been fortunate enough to be able to return and work for my family’s business.
 But I wanted more out of my time here, I have seen so many friends return and leave because they didn’t have a connection to the community.
 I guess I was searching for something that would allow me to have an impact on the community that I know and love so much.

-What I do: Chair of the Fundraising Committee
+What I do: Chair of the Fundraising Committee, Member of the Grants Committee